johanna-herrmann/files-crud-documentation/web/docs/permissions.md

   read-only access for non-admin users, no access without login

 ### octal equivalent
-Permissions can be also specified using a hex-syntax similar to unix's octal syntax (000 to fff instead of 000 to 777).
+Permissions can be specified using a hex-syntax similar to unix's octal syntax (000 to fff instead of 000 to 777).

 The first digit specifies the permissions for the owner, the second digit specifies the permissions for any other logged-in user